Our latest improvement in…The Market Correlation Investable Attribute

 So, after having thrown your strategy to the wolves, it turns out that you could still be trading superstar!

-In summary, we have tweaked the Mc algo so we calculate its grade based on trades -not positions– considering both leverage a trading decision in and of itself and the Experience factor.
+In summary, we have tweaked the Mc algo so we calculate its grade based on positions in the same asset– considering both leverage a trading decision in and of itself and the Experience factor.

 Please note that the “leverage factor” change will improve accuracy of the Mc score in “medium-long term” strategies while not affecting scalpers or day traders and the “experience factor” will improve the Mc in almost all DARWINs.